FreeLanguageTools/vocabsieve/README.md

 ### General use
 1. Copy any text to clipboard
-2. Click on a word in the Sentence field
+2. Double-click on a word in the Sentence field
 3. Check if the definition makes sense.
 You can also look up any word in the Definition field.
 4. Click on the "Add note" button.